 Police who arrived at the scene of the accident stated that the at-fault exhibited signs of intoxication and an empty vodka bottle was found in his back seat.
 Even two hours after the accident, the at-fault driver had a blood alcohol content level of .09 (above the legal limit of .08).

-"Our client wanted a trial," said Booth.
+"Our client wanted a trial," said Ed Booth, the attorney who represented Ms. Rios, with the assistance of co-counsel.
 "She didn't want to settle, and she didn't want to negotiate.
 She simply wanted her day in court, to have a jury of seven people from her community decide the case.
 I'm proud to say that our system of civil jury trials worked, and that seven strangers made the fair decision - and the right decision - for our client."

 This was a clear liability case.
 The issue was convincing the jury that an example needed to be made of the reckless at-fault driver who essentially ruined a middle school teacher's life.